xavidop/alexa-python-lambda-helloworld/README.md

 ```
 This command will run and interactive step-by-step creation process:

 1. The first thing the ASK CLI is going to ask us is the runtime of our Skill.
-In our case, `Node.js v10`:
+In our case, `Python3`:

 ![image](img/runtime.png)

 2. The second step is the template of the Skill that our Skill is going to base on.
-In our case, we will select `Hello World` template:
+In our case, we will select `Hello World (Using Classes)` template:

 ![image](img/template.png)